 Thinking You’re Too Old for a Character Meal

 And if you plan on meeting characters anyway, character meals are a great opportunity to do so!
 No waiting in the sun!
-Plus the buffets provide a lot of options for a filling meal — and typically for only one DDP credit.
+Plus the offerings provide a lot of choices for a filling meal, with All-You-Care-to-Enjoy options making up the bulk of character dining service — and typically for only one Disney Dining Plan table service credit.
 Just do a little research to find out which character meal is right for you — and go for it!

-It might be one of the busiest times of the year to stroll around Epcot’s World Showcase, but the Epcot’s International Food and Wine Festival is an exceptional food and drink experience.
-Disney dining pulls out all the stops to bring guests awesome eats, tasty drinks, and wonderful add-ons like demos and seminars.
+It might be one of the busiest times of the year to stroll around EPCOT’s World Showcase, but the EPCOT International Food and Wine Festival is an exceptional food and drink experience.
+Disney dining pulls out all the stops to bring guests awesome eats, tasty drinks, and wonderful add-ons like demos and seminars for this annual autumn tradition.
 And we’ve got some tips, tricks, and info to help you make the most of your visit.

 Selecting Locations Far from Your Park of the Day

 You already know that we think of Disney food as a theme park unto itself — but we love us some rides and attractions, too!
 So we suggest avoiding one of the most frustrating Disney food mistakes of all: scheduling a meal that’s far from where you’re spending your park time.
 It can take up to an hour or more to travel from one location to another at Walt Disney World (and transportation can be infuriatingly unreliable at times!).

 We recommend carefully planning your meals to minimize the amount of time you need to spend traveling to your meal and to maximize the amount of time you get to enjoy your meal and your park time.
 One way to do this is to use our Restaurant Search Tool.
 This tool has tons of parameters to help you narrow down your dining options — including location, location, location.